ImJarvis/AIShell/README.md

-# cmdAI
+# Terminal Co-Pilot

-A local-first Windows CLI orchestrator that translates natural language into terminal commands using local LLMs.
+A local-first Windows CLI orchestrator (cmdAI) that translates natural language into terminal commands using local LLMs.

 ## Features